hwalborn/gtfs_lightweight/README.md

   * Green: the train is between 10 and 20 minutes away
   * Yellow: the train is between 7 and 10 minutes away
   * Red: the train is between 5 and 7 minutes away

-## THINGS COMING IN THE FUTURE:
-* Raspberry Pi capabilities